Welcome to today's edition of the Rush 24-7 podcast.

 And I promise you that.

-We are very well aware, we're not stupid, we're not misinformed.
+We are very well aware.

-I think Nathan, I think you've said it all there.
+I think, Nathan, I think you've said it all there.

 I don't know what else.